 Windows 7 has a screenshot software included.
 In the start menu click Snipping Tool.
 Drag your cursor to place a rectangle around the screen item you want to capture, click "save as", and save as a .gif to your desktop.
 For Windows 8 see Windows 8 Snipping Tool.

-With a Mac press command + shift + 3 to capture the whole screen, press command + shift + 4 to crop and capture the part you want to save, and save as a file to your desktop.
+Mac press command + shift + 3 to capture the whole screen, press command + shift + 4 to crop and capture the part you want to save, and save as a file to your desktop.

 Once you have the file created and saved, you can use it in an online message.
 How do